-The Exchange proposes to add new subparagraph (b) to Rule 11.2, which would state that the Exchange may determine not to designate for trading any security admitted to unlisted trading privileges on the Exchange pursuant to Chapter XIV of the Exchange's rules when that security's consolidated average daily trading volume is equal to or less than 2.500 shares during the preceding 90 calendar days.
-The Exchange further proposes to add new subparagraph (c) to Rule 11.2, which would state that any security not designated for trading by the Exchange pursuant to subparagraph (b) of this Rule may be designated for trading by the Exchange if its consolidated average daily trading volume exceeds 5,000 shares over any 90 calendar day period since the security was not designated for trading pursuant to subparagraph (b).
-The Exchange also proposes to make clear that new subparagraph (c) is not intended to limit the Exchange's ability to designate any security for trading pursuant to the Exchange's general authority under subparagraph (a) of Rule 11.2.
+state that the Exchange may determine not to designate for trading any security admitted to unlisted trading privileges on the Exchange pursuant to Chapter XIV of the Exchange's rules when that security's average daily trading volume is equal to or less than 2,500 shares during the preceding 90 days.4 The Exchange further proposes to add new subparagraph (c) to Rule 11.2, which would state that any security not designated for trading by the Exchange pursuant to subparagraph (b) of this Rule may be designated for trading by the Exchange if its average daily trading volume exceeds 5,000 shares over any rolling 90-day period.
 The Exchange also proposes to add new subparagraph (d) to Rule 11.2, which would require the Exchange to provide notice at least one trading day in advance of any securities it is making unavailable for trading pursuant to subparagraph (b) of Rule 11.2, and any securities it is making available for trading under subparagraph (c) of Rule 11.2.

-While the Exchange is proposing to retain discretion over whether it will in fact determine not to quote and trade securities that meet the criteria described in proposed new subparagraphs (b) and (c) of Rule 11.2, the Exchange notes that nothing in its rules or applicable securities regulation requires it to designate for trading any class of securities listed or admitted to unlisted trading privileges on the Exchange pursuant to Chapter XIV of the Exchange's rules.
-The Exchange believes that adopting such a provision in its rules could enhance market quality for securities falling below the consolidated average daily volume threshold by facilitating the concentration of quoted liquidity on the listing exchange.
-In determining whether to exercise its discretion under proposed new subparagraphs (b) and (c) of Rule 11.2, the Exchange would consider such factors as member and investor feedback as well as whether the other non-listing exchanges have decided to cease quoting and trading in the effected securities.
+While the Exchange is proposing to retain discretion over whether it will in fact determine not to quote and trade securities that meet the criteria described in proposed new subparagraph (b) of Rule 11.2, the Exchange notes that nothing in its rules or applicable securities regulation requires it to designate for trading any class of securities listed or admitted to unlisted trading privileges on the Exchange pursuant to Chapter XIV of the Exchange's rules.
+The Exchange believes that adopting such a provision in its rules could enhance market quality for securities falling below the average daily volume threshold by facilitating the concentration of quoted liquidity on the listing exchange.5 In determining whether to exercise its discretion under proposed new subparagraph (b) of Rule 11.2, the Exchange would consider such factors as member and investor feedback as well as whether the other non-listing exchanges have decided to cease quoting and trading in the effected securities.
 The Exchange further believes that adoption of a rule requiring it to provide advance notice to its members of any securities the Exchange is choosing not to trade under proposed new subparagraph (b) of Rule 11.2 and any securities it is making available for trading pursuant to proposed new subparagraph (c) of Rule 11.2 will help avoid confusion by providing transparency and certainty to members and investors regarding the securities the Exchange is or is not designating for quoting and trading on the Exchange.

-Based on internal statistics, the Exchange anticipates that limiting the rule's applicability to those securities with a consolidated average daily trading volume of 2,500 shares or less during the preceding 90 calendar days will affect approximately 700 securities.
+Based on internal statistics, the Exchange anticipates that limiting the rule's applicability to those securities with an average daily trading volume of 2,500 shares or less during the preceding 90 days will affect approximately 700 securities.